Published December 19, 2016 | Updated November 5, 2019

-A lifecycle management approach to acquire, finance, manage and dispose of your commercial equipment just might be an attractive alternative for you.
-Working with a combination of your equipment sales partners and a strategic finance partner, you can actually develop a program – customized for your company – that provides the best way to acquire equipment affordably while maximizing uptime and staying on the cutting edge of technology.
+A lifecycle management approach to acquiring, financing, managing and disposing of your commercial equipment just might be an attractive alternative for you.
+Working with a combination of your equipment sales partners and a strategic finance partner, you can develop a customized program that provides the best way to acquire equipment affordably while maximizing uptime and staying on the cutting edge of technology.

 At LEAF, we help business owners acquire equipment with competitive financing that is simple and fast.
-We can help you avoid the expense and fire drill of the break/fix moment with an affordable approach to acquiring new equipment.
-If you would like to learn more, contact us today.
+We can help you avoid the expense and fire drill of the break/fix moment with an affordable approach to getting equipped.